Historic Old Main

-International Programs: 128 students studied abroad for a semester or longer during 2012-2013; 257 students received academic credit for overseas study during the January 2013 Interim.
+International Programs: Wofford was ranked fourth in the nation for percentage of students studying abroad for credit in the 2014 Open Doors report.
 Since 2007, more than 2200 students have studied abroad in 70 countries on all seven continents.

 Library Data: a student-centered information commons providing many services, including research assistance, instruction in using information resources, and interlibrary loan.
 Staff is available 98 hours a week to assist users.
 There are more than 250,000 items in the collection, including books, journals, films, historical documents, rare books, etc. The library's online resources are available both on and off-campus 24 hours per day and include more than 200 databases, over 350,000 electronic books and 60,000 electronic journals.
 The library’s web page provides access to the full range of services.

 Visual and Performing Arts: Major program in theatre, choral groups, band and string ensemble, two art galleries, major program in art history and minor program in studio art.